Maddie Moate: Writing

+In September 2021 she released a book called ‘Stuff' with illustrations by Paul Boston.
+As with her YouTube and Television work, it is a book aimed at inspiring children, covering a range of topics all about 'stuff'.
+In October 2023, Moate wrote 'A Very Curious Christmas', subtitled "Festive fun and seasonal science from around the world", the book is a collection of stories, facts, crafts and activities based on Christmas and winter traditions.

+Stage

-From 11 December 2021 to 3 January 2022, she appeared in De Montfort Hall's production of Sleeping Beauty.
-In June 2022 she appeared as guest presenter on an episode of The Gadget Show while Georgie Barrat was on maternity leave.
+From 11 December 2021 to 3 January 2022, Moate appeared in De Montfort Hall's production of Sleeping Beauty.

 From 2 December 2022 to 2 January 2023, she performed as Tinkerbell at York Theatre Royal's performance of Peter Pan.